Rio 2 (soundtrack): Release

-Atlantic Records announced the film's soundtrack on February 13, 2014, and was released in digital formats on March 25.
+Atlantic Records announced the film's soundtrack on February 13, 2014, and it was released in digital formats on March 25.
 It was promoted by the single "What Is Love", performed by Janelle Monáe, released on March 4 as a music video in YouTube.
 The full song was released digitally on March 11.
-It was promoted at Fox's American Idol, NBC's Today and BET's 106 & Park, with Monáe appearing the song for performance.
+It was promoted at Fox's American Idol, NBC's Today and BET's 106 & Park, with Monáe appearing in the song for performance.
 The album was exclusively promoted at Billboard, which revealed the digital track list, a day before its release.
 The album was later released to physical formats on April 1.
 Barbatuques performed the song "Beautiful Creatures" as part of the closing ceremony of the 2016 Summer Olympics in Rio de Janeiro.